-(i) The March 31, 2017 actuarial valuation report for the Public Service Pension Plan was received by the Public Service Pension Board of Trustees ("the Board") on December 4, 2017.
-This report indicated that the pension fund had an actuarial surplus of \$1,896 million.
+(i) The March 31, 2020 actuarial valuation report for the Public Service Pension Plan was received by the Public Service Pension Board of Trustees on December 11, 2020.
+This report indicated that the pension fund had an actuarial surplus of \$2.7 billion.
 Under the terms of the plan's joint trust agreement, plan members and employers' share in any increase or decrease in contribution rates.
+The next valuation, expected to be received during the fiscal year ending March 31, 2024, will be as at March 31, 2023.